jkozak30/AP-CS/cobo/data/README.md

   5. Pokemon and Music
   6. Who is the most popular pokemon character? (its n) What was the most popular rock band in the 90s?
-  7. Reddit polls
+  7. (Reddit) polls, or data that reflects opinions submitted by a large group.
   8. MANY REDDIT POLLS.
-One advantage of having more data is that the larger data is less swung by outliers.
+One advantage of having more data is that
+      the larger data is less swung by outliers.
   9. With services like Spotify, the songs that some individuals listen to can help the site recognize what artists/genres are similar and base recommendations to others on that info.
 So, having more users